 - Check Database- A data integrity check done by TrackRecord, it checks all cross-links, data values, and other references.
 Then, it repairs anything suspect. - Rebuild- A FairCom utility that performs in the same manner as a relational database "rebuild indices" operation by rebuilding the indices for each of the database tables.
 As items are changed/deleted/ added, "empty" space can build within a table.
-Although this space has no impact on the performance or behavior, it results in unnecessarily large file sizes.
 The compact option provided during a rebuild removes any unused space within the tables resulting in a reduced physical size.